 As stated above, always try to complete your documentation while you are still with the patient.
 Proper documentation helps you in the following ways:

 Always complete documentation in an objective, thorough, accurate, timely and legible manner.
 Electronic documentation is beneficial in keeping these standards while keeping things organized and speeding up the billing process.

 If you are interested in creating or expanding an in-home physical therapy practice, discover more solutions at StrataPT.
 We are dedicated to providing physical therapists and occupational therapists with the most practical, affordable and transparent solutions in the industry.
 All of our solutions are backed by our 100% US-based customer service so our clients always know they can trust us with unparalleled support.

-Contact us today to learn more about our PT and OT billing solutions or to schedule a demo with one of our friendly team members.
+Contact us today to learn more about our mobile therapist solutions for PTs and Ots or schedule a demo with one of our friendly team members.